DeSantis' power is on full display as he pushes lawmakers on Disney and redistricting

 DeSantis' map expands U.S. Rep. Neal Dunn's Republican district to cover the Tallahassee area — including Gadsden County, which has a majority Black population.

-Democratic Ranking Member Rep. Fentrice Driskell explained that members of the minority party felt they had no choice but to protest.
+State Rep. Driskell explained that members of the minority party felt they had no choice but to protest.
 They were given little time to review and discuss the governor's map with colleagues during the special lawmaking session, which lasted a little over 48 hours.

 "We did everything we could to approach it from a policy point and from the actual process and the rules.
 What happens when people don't feel heard?
 Civil disobedience is a fundamental principle in this country."